ChandraSekhar045/scm-ninja.github.io/README.md

 Adding more text
 Text added in master

-Text updated in mybranch to create rebase conflict
+Text added in master to create rebase conflict commit in master , updated README.md

+final update made in master resolve rebase conflict